UPDATE: Watch this video on how I dealt with my own breakup with my girlfriend Imogen, after 7 years together:

 Below is another example of a girl I saw for a few months and really got to like.
 She’d only ever been in 1 relationship before she met me, so I had a lot of fun teaching her about sex, about foreplay and teasing and psychological play, I helped her play with another girl for the first time, I taught her about BDSM and pleasure and pain.
 I mentored her with her life quite a bit, and helped her figure out what she wanted to do with her career.

 However, she got to a point where she started getting really over-the-top sexual; as in, texting me for hours a day while I was at work, and not listening to me when I told her to slow it down a bit because I was busy and didn’t have time to read multiple messages.
+(I told her quite a few times, over multiple weeks, in multiple different ways – including being very direct and honest).
 It started to get a bit too much.
 Much as I loved her company (she was a very sweet person), I eventually ended things when it was apparent she wasn’t going to slow down):

 Click to enlarge

-When I end things with a girl – especially if I saw her for a while – I’m always really grateful I met her.
-Even casual fuckbuddies will give you some nice memories you’ll be able to look back on.
+When I end things with a woman – especially if I saw her for a while – I’m always really grateful I met her.
+And I do my best to express that to her.
+Even casual friends-with-benefits will give you some nice memories you’ll be able to look back on.
 Getting laid isn’t just about the sex; it’s about the people you meet and the connections you make along the way.

-Each girl you sleep with should add to your life; there’s no point racking up “notches” just for the sake of it.
+Each person you sleep with, try and have it so they add to your life; there’s no point racking up “notches” just for the sake of it.
 Ending things amicably helps you keep those memories happy, rather than tainting them by a bad breakup/ghosting.

 First of all, watch this:

-If it’s a girl I’ve seen for longer and built a connection with, I have this conversation in person, not over text.
-Usually somewhere public but semi-private, eg a park during the day.
-Somewhere you can be relatively alone, but still out in public.
+If it’s someone I’ve seen for longer and built a connection with, I have this conversation in person, not over text.
+Usually somewhere public but semi-private, eg a park during the day, or a quiet cafe, etc. Somewhere you can be relatively alone, but still out in public.

-You’ll have to take it on a case-by-case basis, depending on the type of relationship you had with the girl, how close you were, how long you were together, etc. I’ve had a few of these conversations now with girls I deeply cared about (and a couple I loved), and all I can tell you is breaking up sucks and there’s no right way to do it.
-No matter how you do it, you’ll feel like you could have done it a whole lot better.
-Go easy on yourself; nobody is good at breaking up with people.
+You’ll have to take it on a case-by-case basis, depending on the type of relationship you had with the person, how close you were, how long you were together, etc. I’ve had a few of these conversations now with girls I deeply cared about (and a couple I loved), and all I can tell you is breaking up can bring up all sorts of emotions in both of you, and neither of you are probably going to be perfect during it.
+No matter how you do it, there’s a decent chance you’ll feel like you could have done it a whole lot better.
+Go easy on yourself; almost nobody is good at breaking up with people (or being broken up with).

 Try your best not to hurt the other person – be honest, but to a point.
-If she starts demanding you tell her everything she did wrong or reasons why you don’t want to be with her anymore, don’t say things that are likely to hurt her.
-With a breakup, it’s often better to say less than more.
+If they start demanding you tell them everything they “did wrong” or they demand to know all the reasons you don’t want to be with them anymore, try your best not to say things that are likely to hurt the person.
+(Again, you’re probably not going to be perfect with this – that’s ok.)
+With a breakup, sometimes it is better to say less rather than more.

-Talk for as long as you both want to, but at some point you’re going to have to leave – and that point really hurts (for both of you).
+Talk for as long as you both want to, but at some point you’re going to have to leave – and that point might really hurt (for both of you).
 Some stuff to remember:

 • Sometimes, there’s no nice way to break up with someone.
 Just do your best to be compassionate – to the other person, and to yourself.